duracell80/oceaneyes/README.md

 Python API for Ocean Digital Internet Radios https://www.oceandigitalshop.com/internet-radio

+Open Source our radio preset systems!
 Sick and tired of Internet Radio portals shutting down?
 Help send a message to the industry that the potential of service shutdowns is leading to the dimise of a whole product category and it need not be this way.
 Own your URL's!

 Future proof your investment with hardware that contains station management onboard.
 Ocean Digital's products provide a better way to ensure our hardware keeps on working even if they discontinue their skytune service.
 Tested on the Ocean Digital WR-26F, and likely compatible with other radios that contain a similar server to manage favourites.

+OceanEyes hopes to provide easier and consistent programming access to the onboard preset server.

 ### Usage:
 To import as a module: